particle-iot/docs/src/content/reference/ios.md

 ### Introduction

-Particle iOS Cloud SDK enables iOS apps to interact with Particle-powered connected products via the Particle Device Cloud.
+Particle iOS Cloud SDK enables iOS apps to interact with Particle-powered connected products via the Particle Cloud.
 It’s an easy-to-use wrapper for Particle REST API.
 The Cloud SDK will allow you to:

-- Manage & inject user sessions for the Particle Device Cloud (access tokens, encrypted session management)
+- Manage & inject user sessions for the Particle Cloud (access tokens, encrypted session management)
 - Claim/Unclaim devices for a user account
-- Get a list of instances of user's Particle devices
+- Get a list of Particle devices claimed by user
 - Read variables from devices
 - Invoke functions on devices
 - Publish events from the mobile app and subscribe to events coming from devices